 - Comply with regulatory and other legal obligations, including those of the Solicitors Regulation Authority;

-We may provide you with information about products, services, special offers, and other news where we feel these may interest you.
+We may provide you with information about our services, legal updates and other news that we feel may interest or assist you.

-We may share your personal information with carefully selected third parties, including:
+We may share your information with certain other third parties including:

 - Our website providers who need to see your information in order to keep our website up and running